Pelvic Floor Exercises for Pregnant Women

 • Do this 10–15 times in a row, keeping it snappy.

-This breathing trick is like a little spa day for your soul—it melts away stress while giving your pelvic floor a gentle workout, almost like it’s swaying to a happy tune with your core.
+This breathing trick is like a little spa day for your soul—it melts away stress while giving your pelvic floor a gentle workout.
 Here’s how to get started:

 Step-by-Step Guide: